-In addition to the main campus in Eustis, the Institute of Public Safety, an extension campus located in Tavares, offers basic and continuing education programs in law enforcement, corrections, and firefighting.
-Two instructional service centers, one located in Clermont and the other in Sumter County, provide career training to students in selected programs.
-LTC offers apprenticeship programs, continuing workforce education classes, and customized training for businesses.
+In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers basic and continuing education programs in law enforcement, corrections, and firefighting.
+An instructional service center, located in Mascotte, provides career training to students in selected programs.
+Apprenticeship programs, continuing workforce education classes, and customized training for business, provide the opportunity for LTC to be recognized as a center for lifelong learning.

-Adult Basic Education, GED preparation, Applied Academics for Adult Education, and Adult ESOL classes are available on the main campus and in seven off-site locations around the county.
+Adult Basic Education, GED[®] test preparation, Applied Academics for Adult Education, and Adult ESOL classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
+GED[®] test preparation is also offered to inmates in the Lake County Jail.

-Lake Technical Center is accredited by the Council on Occupational Education.
-Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida State Board of Cosmetology, the Florida State Board of Nursing, and the National Automotive Technicians Education Foundation, Inc.
+LTC is accredited by the Council on Occupational Education (COE) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., U.S. Department of Education's Office of Federal Student Aid, and U.S. Department of Veterans Affairs.

-Financial aid services, career counseling and career assessment, accommodations for students with special needs, and job placement assistance are available to LTC students.
+Career counseling and career assessment, accommodations for students with special needs, and job placement assistance are available to LTC students.
+Financial aid and scholarships may be available for qualified students.